 If you have labelled data, read our blog post on supervised learning first.

-Unlike supervised learning, unsupervised learning algorithms enable users to carry out more complicated processing tasks.
+Unlike supervised learning, unsupervised learning algorithms enable users to perform more complicated processing tasks.
 However, there are also some drawbacks, as the results can be more unpredictable than in other learning algorithms.

 Unsupervised learning can find patterns in large data sets